trimstray/nginx-admins-handbook/README.md

 + Both are important, but one does not lead to the other.
 ```

-I think, in the age of phishing, cyber attacks, ransomware, etc., you should take care of security of your infrastructure as hard as possible but don't forget about this one...
+I think, in the age of phishing, cyber attacks, ransomware, etc., you should take care of security of your infrastructure as hard as possible but don't ever forget about this one...

 <br>